lhathcock/sensors_bridge/README.md

 > Receives data from water quality sensors - Ecotriplets 1, 2, and 3, dissolved oxygen, and co2procv.
 > It saves data to a folder and sends it to a server.
+>
+>
+## User Installation

+- Copy dist folder in this repository and double click SensorsBridge.exe.
+Keep all files in dist folder together.

-## Installation
+## Developer Installation

-- Install Python 3.6 or later
+- Install Python 3.6

 ``` bash
 # Install dependencies